Alberta's chief medical officer of health sorry for causing 'confusion, fear or anger' on COVID-19 | CBC News

 Alberta's chief medical officer of health sorry for causing 'confusion, fear or anger' on COVID-19

-Dr. Deena Hinshaw says isolation measures were incredibly disruptive, no longer needed due to vaccines
+Dr. Deena Hinshaw says isolation measures were incredibly disruptive, no longer needed due to vaccinations

 Alberta's chief medical officer of health is apologizing for causing "confusion, fear or anger" after communicating the province's plan to lift its remaining COVID-19 public health measures.